 Small farms and young farmers are being the most impact by this insufficient access to financial instruments.
 In the case of young farmers, more than 50% of all their applications were declined due to restrictions in bank policy, whereas the corresponding rate for older farmers is 32%.
 Almost 30% of the rejected for financing young farmers were also considered ‘high risk’ by the banks against 4% for older farmers.

 Between 2023 and 2027, €8.5 billion of CAP funding will support the setting-up of young farmers in the EU.
 Regarding financial instruments, 12 Member States allocated a total of €997 million to investments through financial instruments.
 Under the CAP, Member States have the right to establish preferential rates and conditions for target groups (for example young farmers) in the context of the financial instruments for investments.
 The latter may also be used for purchase of land with no restrictions on its size to help young farmers set up and support generational renewal.

-The European Commission, via the fi-compass platform, will now conduct three additional studies to continue its close assessment and monitoring of the financial situation of the agri-food sector in the EU.
+The European Commission, via will now conduct three additional studies to continue its close assessment and monitoring of the financial situation of the agri-food sector in the EU.
 They will focus on the financing of the food supply chain in the EU, and on the support for green investments by EAFRD (European agricultural fund for rural development) financial instruments.
 A separate report will look deeper into the situation of certain agricultural sectors, particularly impacted by insufficient financing: field crops (cereals and vegetables) and animal production (dairy, poultry).

 - Publication date